mattjh1/mattjh-blog/content/post/containerized-editor.md

 toc: false
 ---

 It’s tough when you find yourself at the mercy of some executive decisions that you know are going to cost more in the long run than they save.
 But hey, it’s a part of the game, right?
 Sometimes, execs make decisions based on advice from people who don’t have the full picture—leading to, let’s say, _interesting_ outcomes.
+Or maybe I’m the one missing the full picture—but hey, that doesn’t make my pain points any less real.

 <!--more-->